BlueButterflies/DreamNailsByLidinikolova/README.md

 This website was created for a girl from Cyprus, who ultimately didn't put the website online.
+I use google fonts, font awesome and Materialize framework.

 <h2><a href="https://bluebutterflies.github.io/DreamNailsByLidinikolova/Eng/index.html#">Nails by Lidi Nikolova</h2>